MCJack123/CraftOS-PC/docs/gfxmode.md

 For compatibility reasons, `term.getSize()` (with no arguments) always returns the size of text mode, not the current mode.
 This behavior is not likely to change.

+### Functions
+* *number*, *number* `term.getSize`([*number/boolean* mode]): Returns the size of the specified mode.
+(Override)
+  * mode: `0` or `false` for text mode. `true` or a positive number for graphics mode.
+  * Returns: The text dimensions of the screen by default, or the pixel dimensions of the specified graphics mode otherwise.
+  * Note: You can use this function regardless of which graphics mode you are currently in.
+As of v2.5.1, all pixel graphics modes are guaranteed to be 6 times the width and 9 times the height of text mode, but this may change in the future and may even change now if the terminal is redirected.
+* *nil* `term.setGraphicsMode`(*number/boolean* mode): Sets whether the terminal is in pixel-graphics mode
+  * mode: `2` for 256-color graphics mode, `true` or `1` for 16-color graphics mode, `false` or `0` for text mode
+* *boolean* `term.getGraphicsMode`(): Returns the current graphics mode setting (false for text mode, number for graphics mode).

 ## Setting pixels
 In graphics mode, the `term.setPixel(x, y, color)` function can be used to set a pixel to a color. **Unlike the rest of the `term` API, the coordinates of the pixels start at position (0, 0), not (1, 1).** For example, to set the top-leftmost pixel to white, use `term.setPixel(0, 0, colors.white)`.
 The color argument has different meanings depending on the mode.
 In mode 1, the color argument must be a color from the `colors` API.
 In mode 2, the color argument must be a number between 0-255.
 Switching to mode 2 also changes the color argument for `term.setPaletteColor` and `term.getPaletteColor`.